Tennis-Tsonga joins exodus of seeds at Queen's

-LONDON, June 21 Jo-Wilfried Tsonga joined the exodus of the seeds at the Aegon Championships after being outplayed by Luxembourg's Gilles Muller at a boiling hot Queen's Club on Wednesday.
+LONDON, June 21 (Reuters) - Jo-Wilfried Tsonga joined the exodus of the seeds at the Aegon Championships after being outplayed by Luxembourg's Gilles Muller at a boiling hot Queen's Club on Wednesday.

 The Frenchman, seeded five, had no answer to left-hander Muller's swinging serve as he bowed out 6-4 6-4.